The Baire closure and its logic: Baire algebras as a new semantics for

 \begin{theorem} If $X$ is a topological space, then $ \baire X := (\bquot X,\C)$ is a monadic algebra, where for $a\in\bquot X$, $\C a$ is defined as the least closed element above $a$. \end{theorem}

 \begin{remark} In general, for a closure algebra $(B,\C)$, an element $a\in B$ is {\em closed} if $a = \C a$, {\em open} if $a = \I a$, and {\em clopen} if it is both closed and open.
-Since $\baire X$ is a closure algebra, it is not hard to check that these notions as given in Definition \ref{defClopen} coincide with the general algebraic definition. \end{remark}
+Since $\baire X$ is a closure algebra, it is not hard to check that these notions coincide with the ones given in Definition~\ref{defClopen}. \end{remark}